Divested-Mobile/CVE_Checker/README.md

 A tool for downloading, checking, and applying (CVE) patches to a (kernel) repository.

-A Note on CVE Patching
+Notes on CVE Patching
 ----------------------
 - Patches applied may not be relevant to a device's architecture or hardware
-- Patches can make issues worse
+- Patches can make issues worse, or create new issues
 - Backported patches do not receive much review
-- CVE patches may not compeletely mitigate the issue
+- Patches may not compeletely mitigate the issue they intend to
 - There are many security patches that do not receive CVEs
 - Linux has many known security issues that go unresolved for years
 - This is not a long-term solution